Ọgọ Ogbata (pronounced ‘or-gore or-gbata’) is a Writer, Public Speaker, Creative and Strategic Consultant.

-Ọgọ (pronounced ‘or-gore’) is a Writer, Creative Entrepreneur and Strategic Consultant.
-She helps creatives, experts and forward-thinking entrepreneurs who are fed up of ‘business as usual’ to develop personal, team and market leadership using creative thinking.
-In other words?
-360 degree leadership development for more impact, income and freedom!
-An author of several works (e.g. a historical novel and a business paperback – plus articles in publications such as The Independent Blog, Training Journal, Better Business Focus and Talent Engagement Review to mention a few), she has also featured as a guest expert on various BBC World Service programmes as well as speaking at a live seminar at Bush House, The Strand – London (alongside other analysts and leaders).
+Author of a historical novel, a business book and articles in top media publications (like The Independent Blog, Training Journal, Better Business Focus and Talent Engagement Review – to mention a few), she has been featured as a guest expert on various BBC World Service programmes as well as speaking at a live seminar at Bush House, The Strand – London (alongside other analysts and leaders).

 “From Bookworm to Business Woman!”

 #1.
-I’m originally from Enugu State in Nigeria. #2.
+I’m of Igbo origin #2.
 Have worked as a freelance newspaper columnist and as a marketing executive for a multi-national company. #3.
 Married my best friend on the entire planet! #4.
 Enjoy singing and can write songs. #5.
 My favourite colour is purple. #6.
 I am nearly six feet tall. #7.
 I have travelled or lived in three of the world’s continents. #8.
 I’m a teetotaller. #9.
 Wish that I could speak more languages. #10.
-I am an introvert – although a natural public speaker, not shy and highly extroverted sometimes!
+I am an introvert – although a natural public speaker and not shy at all!

 Creativity and Sense:

-I draw inspiration and insight from life, my Christian Faith, people and obstacles.
+I draw inspiration and insight from life, my faith in Christ, people and problems.
 In my view, creativity and business sense must go hand in hand in order for today’s professionals and entrepreneurs to fulfill their mission and leadership potential.
 In challenging times only the innovative survive.
 It is this belief that has inspired the business name ‘Creativity and Sense!’